GUSuper60/Get-started/README.md

 after this creat a new repository at organisation home page or [click here](https://github.com/organizations/GUSuper60/repositories/new) the last character of this repository name should represent your group number i.e. **repository_name-group_number** like `Alex_08` here Alex is your repository name and last two digit represent your group number. so that it will be easier to understand!!

-now Fork, code commit, push and enjoy!!
+now Fork it, code, commit, push and enjoy!!